Nitheesh20072002/review_dummy/README.md

--> create a .env file in root repository\
+-> create a .env file in root directory\
 -> npm init\
 -> npm start\
 -> go to http://localhost:3000/